TechnologyClassroom/SetupNotes/GNULinuxOnMacbooks.md

 # [Configuring the original Mac OS X 10.6.8](#configuring-the-original-mac-os-x-10.6.8)

+Skip this section if you have already setup your Mac for the first time.
+The Macs I tested this on had never been used before.

 * Brand new first run configuring the system
   * Choose your country (United States) > Continue
   * Choose your keyboard (U.S.) > Continue